Úpice: Etymology

 The name is a diminutive form of Úpa.

 Geography

 Úpice is located about 9 km southeast of Trutnov and 35 km northeast of Hradec Králové.
 It lies in the Giant Mountains Foothills.
 The highest point is at 508 m above sea level.
 The Úpa River flows through the town.

 History

 It is proven that Úpice existed already in the 11th century, however the first written mention is from 1358.
 It was a small town until the second half of the 19th century, when the textile and machinery industries developed.

 In 1975, the village of Radeč was joined to Úpice.

-Economy

-The largest employer based in the town is Kasper Kovo, a metal processor.

 Transport

-The I/14 road (the section from Trutnov to Náchod) passes through the town.
+The I/14 road (the section from Trutnov to Náchod) runs through the town.